EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 |EDA|-|15|

 ## Next Steps: Visualize Recorded Data
-Visualization tools can often help answer some immediate questions and hence, can be very useful when working with time series data.
-Below we have outlined a number of tools which we think can be very successful.
+Visualization tools can often help answer some immediate questions and hence, can be very useful when working with time-series data.
+Below we have outlined a number of tools that we think can be very successful.
 ### Visualization Tools
 - Text Editors
   - Notepad++(on Windows)